EricZinda/docsproto/devhowto/devhowtoPyhonBasics.md

 # 3
 ~~~

-We'll be doing lots of iteration and this syntactic sugar from Python makes it easier.
+Given the [predication contract](devhowtoPredicationContract), we'll be doing lots of iteration and this syntactic sugar from Python makes it easier.

-Let's work through how to implement a class in Python by creating the class that will hold the state of the world: the `State` class.
+Let's work through how to implement a class in Python by creating the class that will hold the state of the world: `State`.
 The current state of all MRS variables *and* the state of everything in the world will be accessed through this class.
 Because we want the state to be changed by predications, we will include an instance of it as the first argument when calling them.

 The implementation of the `State` object can be very simple for now: